 National Youth Orchestra of Iraq (NYOI): this orchestra has left aside the sophisticated repertory, with European works of technical excellence, and switched to their rich Iraqi heritage.
 Nowadays, instead of expensive conductors and soloists, the orchestra welcomes young men and women of all ethnicities and religions in the country.

 iTunes: the app created as innovative way of buying and selling music.
 Customers could purchase single songs, in digital files, instead of having to acquire the whole albums, so spending less.
 And artists would avoid losses due to illegal downloads. iTunes is the greatest responsible for the development of digital music.

 Blue Ocean Strategy states that most businesses survive in a limited space, basically in a competitive war among its peers.
-In this environment, their typical behavior is to search for products, customer segments or sector in/of which they may capture bigger market shares.
+In this environment, their typical behavior is to search for products, customer segments or sectors in which they may capture bigger market shares.

 But the focus of the businesses – new or not – should be, on the contrary, to discover and capture new demands, so opening a new market, through a so innovative product/service/value that make any competitor completely irrelevant, no matter its brand, history or size.

 In short: companies, stop competing and start creating!

 Check out our Super Buide on Blue Ocean Strategy